Legal Advice for Compensation Insurance Claims & TPD Payouts

 What is compensation under common law?

-Common law compensation provides financial support to those who have been wrongfully harmed by another’s negligence, helping to restore the injured person’s life to what it would have been had the incident not occurred.
+Common law compensation offers financial support for those who have unjustly suffered harm due to another’s negligence.
+These funds help to restore the injured person’s life to what it would have been had the incident not occurred.

 Case law—how much other people have received in the past—often determines the extent of their compensation entitlement.
 Experienced personal injury lawyers understand how to use common law precedents to deliver the outcome you are seeking.

-In most cases, a personal injury lawyer (who provides legal representation ) will sue the liable party’s insurance company.
-The insurer pays the agreed-upon common law lump sum payout.
+In most cases, a personal injury lawyer (who provides legal representation) will sue the liable party’s insurance company.
+Once the parties reach a mediated settlement, the liable insurer pays the agreed common law lump sum payout.

 We often hear a question at Splatt Lawyers: How long will it take to get a common law settlement?
 Typically, these matters settle between one year and three years.
 The factors that impact the length of time include: